jhigh1594/agileplace-mcp-server/QUICKSTART.md

 }
 ```

-3. Replace `your-subdomain` with your actual AgilePlace subdomain
+3. Replace `your-subdomain` with your actual AgilePlace domain
 4. Replace `paste_your_token_here` with your API token from Step 1
 5. Save the file